Skip to main content

 $eq, $ne, $gt/$gte/$lt/$lte, $in/$nin, $and/$or/$not, $exists, $contains, $elemMatch, $regex.
 Sort, paginate, project, or list distinct values.

-Six predefined tools
+Seven predefined tools

-db_find, db_insert, db_update, db_delete, db_count, db_list_collections.
+db_find, db_insert, db_update, db_upsert, db_delete, db_count, db_list_collections.
 Browse data and inferred schemas under Storage → Database in the dashboard.
 See docs

 Storage controls built into every project